MichaelCurrin/instant-website/docs/usage.md

 $ npm start
 ```

+Or, if you use VS Code, open the Tasks list and select `npm: start`.

 Open in the browser:

 - http://localhost:3000

-The page will auto-reload on edits and you'll see lint errors in the console.
+The app will auto-reload on updating files.
+Also you'll see any lint errors in the console.

 ## Build